say-when/say-when/README.md

-- 👋 Hi, I’m @say-when
+- 👋 Hi, I’m @say-when.
-- 👀 I’m interested in SwiftUI, Swift, and all aspects of iOS development
+- 👀 I’m interested in SwiftUI, Swift, and all aspects of iOS development.
 - 🌱 I’m currently learning SwiftUI (well, struggling against more than learning - and if you're a Swift developer of lengthy experience, you know what I'm talking about).
 Just started to investigate Flutter & Dart, it's quite intriguing.
 - 💞️ I’m looking to collaborate on, anything really.
 My day to day work keeps me busy, but collaboration might be fun.
 - 📫 How to reach me: scottgrantapps@gmail.com